||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “No, you wouldn’t,” said Granny.
 “You’re an idiot.”

-"Santa?" asked Hestia.
-"Is it really you who dresses up in a fat suit and beard every Christmas to scare all the little kids?"
+“Santa?” asked Hestia.
+“Is it really you who dresses up in a fat suit and beard every Christmas to scare the little ones?”

 “Not this year,” muttered Janus.
 “I’ve been given the sack.”